Tackang/street_tree_mls_cam/README.md

     `getBBinfo` to get the species information from the image

 ## launch_tree
+`issue : center number > cluster number`
+Merge each frame into the whole map.

+## treeRefinement
+`Better performances`
+Refine tree clusters by dbscan.

 ## pointCloud_utils
 point cloud data is `n x k` form(`n` is the number of points and `k` is the number of point cloud attributes, e.g. intensity).
 First three columns have to be local(sensor) x,y,z coordinates of the point cloud